 3. Don’t concern yourself with writing full sentences – and it doesn’t matter if you don’t believe you draw well…these first responses are for your eyes only and simply part of the process of moving past your first uprisings towards deepened contemplation.
 If you find yourself getting caught up in huge concepts and complex narratives, return to point 2.
 Breathe.
 Settle down.
 Settle in.

 4. Keep training your attention on the artwork.
 Immerse yourself in the metascape.
 Observe what arises and simply acknowledge what unfolds.
-Practice feeling (rather than seeing) with your eyes.
+Practice feeling with your eyes.
 Practice tasting with your ears.
 Submerge yourself in the colors of the metascape.
 Feel the music that arises as you move along the rhythmic contours of the metascape.

 5. There is no goal or outcome to your Artful Contemplation.
 There is no right or absolute interpretation of the artwork.
 In fact, your full engagement is far more beneficial than ‘correct interpretation’.
 You don’t even need to like the image.
-Allow yourself to observe your observing.
+Give yourself permission to observe your observing.
 If you notice any tension or anxiety creeping in, return to point 2.
 Breathe.
 Settle down.
 Settle in.

 No artwork is complete without a recipient.
 The artwork is a gesture from the artist.
 The viewer completes the movement with a reciprocal gesture.INTUITIVE ARTIST, LANON CARL PRIGGE, 2019